jonsnow14/Comprehensive-Machine-Learning-System-for-Business-Analytics-and-Customer-Personalization/README.md

 Dataset
 This project uses the Retail Rocket Dataset, which is publicly available on Kaggle.
 It contains data about customer demographics, product interactions (views, carts, purchases), and timestamps of transactions.

-You can access the dataset here: Retail Rocket Dataset on Kaggle

 Dataset Features:
 Customer demographics (age, gender, location).